materialsproject/pymatgen/docs/installation.rst

 Optional libraries that are required if you need certain features:

-1. scipy 0.10+ (highly recommended): For use in Gaussian smearing and faster Phase Diagrams.
-2. matplotlib 1.1+ (highly recommended): For plotting (e.g., Phase Diagrams).
+1. matplotlib 1.1+ (highly recommended): For plotting (e.g., Phase Diagrams).
-3. VTK with Python bindings 5.8+ (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
+2. VTK with Python bindings 5.8+ (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
 Note that the VTK package is incompatible with Python 3.x at the moment.
-4. Atomistic Simulation Environment or ASE 3.6+: Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
+3. Atomistic Simulation Environment or ASE 3.6+: Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.
    Note that the ASE package is incompatible with Python 3.x at the moment.
-5. OpenBabel with Python bindings (http://openbabel.org): Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
+4. OpenBabel with Python bindings (http://openbabel.org): Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
 Opens up input and output support for the very large number of input and output formats supported by OpenBabel.
-6. nose - For unittesting.
+5. nose - For unittesting.
 Not optional for developers.

 Optional non-Python programs
 ----------------------------